vivekanandpkr/vivekanandpkr/README.md

 Here are some resources that have been my guiding stars on this journey:
 - Datacamp
 - OpenAI
-- Coursera
+- Coursera & Google Scholar
 - Libraries
 - Tech Conferences
-- Lot of Mentors
+- Mentors

 ## Let's Connect